saysaa/HenBR-Autoload/README.md

 If you don't want to disable your antivirus, do this:

 Windows Security -> Virus & threat protection -> Exclusions -> Add or remove exclusions -> Then add the HenBR-Autoload folder

+## How does version numbering work?

+The first number indicates a new release.

+The second number indicates a major update.

+And the last number indicates a minor update or addition.